Signing for approval

 Mobile Appβœ…βœ…βŒSeeSigning with Taurus Sign for more information.

-YubikeyβŒβœ…βŒUsed in the desktop app only.
-Once set, user can no longer sign via web app.
+YubikeyβŒβœ…βŒCan only be used with the desktop app.
+Once set, a user can no longer sign via the web.

-• Access to an unencrypted ECDSA private key which is set up for the API user as described in the User Guide
+• Secure access to an unencrypted ECDSA private key which is set up for the API user as described in the User Guide

 • You must have the correct roles assigned to your API user.
 These roles are enforced for each API call, such as RequestApprover, WhitelistedAddressApprover, etc. You can read more about roles in the User Management section in our guides.